 The success of an ICT project always depends on the customer, the implementation partner and the technology used.

-In this section, you should include all the essential information that suppliers receiving the RFP will look for to make an initial decision on whether the project is worth their time.
-If you get this section right, more suppliers are likely to actually read the rest of the RFP for your site.
+In this section you should include the essential information that suppliers receiving the RFP will look for to make an initial decision on whether the project is worth their time.
+If you get this section right, more suppliers are likely to actually read the rest of the specifications for your website.

 In this section, you should introduce your business in one or two paragraphs.
-You do not want to overwhelm readers with unnecessary details, but include enough information so that those who have never heard of you can get an idea of your business:
+You don't want to overwhelm readers with unnecessary details, but include enough information so that those who have never heard of you can get an idea of your business:

-Make an inventory of what does and does not work for your current website.
+Make an inventory of what does and does not work on your current website.
 The more specific you are, the better.
 Indicate which objectives your website is currently failing to achieve.
 Is the website not generating enough leads?
-Can't users find what they are looking for?
+Can't users find what they're looking for?
 Do simple updates require a lot of development time?

 This is crucial information for website designers, developers, strategists and copywriters - the type of audience will determine everything from functionality to UX and design.

 Make sure the objectives are measurable (SMART).
-Define your KPIs and clearly state in your RFP what you expect from your implementation partner in order to achieve these objectives.
+Lay down your KPIs, and clearly define in your specifications what you expect from your implementation partner in order to achieve these objectives.

 A good website is set up with top tasks in mind.
 Top tasks are those things for which most visitors come to your website.
 The aim of your website should be to help your visitors reach their goal as quickly as possible.
-Someone who lands on your website almost always has a "problem" and they are looking for a solution to that problem.
-Your website should therefore be built in such a way that your visitors can reach their goal as quickly as possible.
-The things that support them in this, we call top tasks.
+Someone who lands on your website almost always has a "problem" and he is looking for a solution to that problem.
+Your website must therefore be built in such a way that your visitors can reach their goal as quickly as possible.
+The things that support him in this, we call top tasks.

 Possible top tasks are, for example, contact details, opening times, prices and quotation requests, reservations and orders.
-So a list of the necessary functionalities also belongs here.
+A list of the necessary functionalities belongs here.

 Be clear what you expect.
-The more specific you are regarding these requirements, the more accurate the estimate your suppliers can give you.
-This is different from the objectives of your new website, which are about goals; this section is about specific things you want to see done by your implementation partner:
+The more specific you are with regard to these requirements, the more accurate the estimate that suppliers can give you.
+This is different from the objectives of the new website; this section is about specific things you want to see done by your implementation partner:

 Explain to the suppliers when the next steps will be taken:

-Don't be too enthusiastic: opt for a realistic planning.
+Do not be too enthusiastic and choose a realistic planning.